demergent-labs/cdk_framework/README.md

 ### Custom Rust

 These are parts of the lib file that the CDK framework is unable to generalize.
 For example it might include code to import and set up your CDK's vm.
-The Rust parts are, header, body (not to be confused with a [function/method body](#body)), and the try into and try from vm value impls.
+The custom Rust sections are: the header, the body (not to be confused with a [function/method body](#body)), and the try into and try from vm value impls.

 ### Generated Cargo.toml